kamicut/swipe-layers/README.md

 # Swipe Layer tool

 Give two Mapbox ids and a lat/lon pair to swipe between them.
 Based on [this guide](https://www.mapbox.com/mapbox.js/example/v1.0.0/swipe-layers/) with some additional functionality.

-The gh-pages branch can be used as an iframe embed
+The gh-pages branch located [here](http://kamicut.cc/swipe-layers) can be used as an embed where the URL querystring sets the tools paramenters.

 ## iframe